Sahil0015/global-agent-hackathon-may-2025/submissions/Legalia.AI/backend/Readme.md

 Experience the future of legal education with our revolutionary Interactive Courtroom Simulation Platform—a cutting-edge ecosystem where artificial intelligence brings the intricacies of judicial proceedings to life.

+## Project Objective
+- It can be used as a simulator where user can sit back and enjoy reading the court case hearning.
+- Used as a educational tool for law students.
+- Can demonstrate real power of LLM Models and if they are capable of solving real-case on their own.
+- If scaled correctly, it can use to get AI understanding on different pending and complete cases.

 ### Demo Video
 [Link]()